Site123456/websimplify.cpp/README.md

 - No Win32 boilerplate — focus on features, not Windows internals
 - Modern Fluent-style UI out of the box
-- Real Chromium rendering (HTML / CSS / JS)
+- Chromium rendering (HTML / CSS / JS)
 - Fully customizable CSS and layout
 - Secure by default
-- Lightweight and fast
+- Lightweight and powerfull
-- Completely free to use

 ---